radiomic/METRICS-E3/docs/Testing (Item 26-27)/Item 27.md

 >
 > **Figure 1.** “Patient recruitment and study workflow.
 CT, computed tomography; GIST, gastrointestinal stromal tumors; TKI, tyrosine kinase inhibitors” [2] (licensed under CC BY)

 > **Example #2:** “This study consecutively included patients from the First Affiliated Hospital of Soochow University (center 1), the Affiliated Nantong Hospital 3 of Nantong University (center 2), the Tangshan People’s Hospital (center 3), and the First People’s Hospital of Taicang (center 4) who received CE-MRI from January 2016 to October 2022. […] The patients from centers 1 and 2 were divided into a training set and internal testing set at a ratio of 8:2 via stratified random sampling, and the patients from centers 3 and 4 were used as an independent external testing set.
 A flowchart of patient inclusion and exclusion was shown in **[Figure 2]** in this study.”
-[3] (licensed under CC-BY)
+[3] (licensed under CC BY)
 >
 >![Fig2](/METRICS-E3/figs/Item27 E2.png)
 >